 The latest sensational kitchen design ideas to inspire your home renovation

-These are the kitchen trends for 2022: from wooden cabinets to smart kitchen tools, expressive marble and colourful kitchens to inspire your next renovation
+These are the kitchen trends for 2022: from wooden cabinets to smart kitchen tools, expressive marble and colourful kitchens to inspire your home renovation

 Every year, Wallpaper* searches for the coolest kitchens design ideas from the world’s best specialist manufacturers.
 Here, we select the best kitchen trends for 2022, from subtle pops of colour to the most sought-after materials for kitchen cabinets, and including the latest multifunctional technology to make your kitchen ultra-smart.

 Kitchen trends 2022: the Wallpaper* edit

 German specialist Eggersmann is known for its beautifully crafted, minimalist kitchen designs, now including the new ‘Lausanne’ kitchen.
 Featuring fronts with vertical wooden slats in silver oiled oak, they are individually adjusted – with millimetre precision – to fit perfectly around each built-in appliance.
 The striking design can be combined with solid wood countertops as well as gleaming stainless steel surfaces.

 In contrast with the Danish company’s first foray into kitchen design, which was an all-steel affair, Vipp’s ‘V2’ model comes with a brand new material palette centred around dark oak cabinets and including Jura limestone counters and reeded glass doors.
 Also featured is the brand’s trademark extruded aluminium, which appears in rounded aluminium profiles with reeded details that serve as discreet, integrated drawer and cabinet grips.